Gamerdragon0095/simple_fireworks_plus-1.21.1-neoforge/README.md

 WIP:
 =======
-This is a library mod I'm currently working on, the first version is pretty much finished I just still have to figure out how to actually make it so that you can import it into a new project as a dependency mod!
+This mod comes with a version of DragonLib which is a library mod I'm currently working on, the first version is pretty much finished

-So for now I just decided to add this little message in the read-me file to clarify, I will be updating this file more once
+I just still have to figure out how to actually make it so that you can import it into a new project as a dependency mod!

-I manage to get it working as a dependency and will add instructions on how other people can add it to their own projects in the future... but for now please just be patient!
+So for now I just decided to add this little message in the read-me file to clarify!

 Installation information
 =======